fistfulofyen/fistfulofyen/README.md

 ## About Me

 - 🎓 Currently pursuing a degree in Electrical Engineering at McMaster University.
-- 🌱 I'm passionate about Mechine Learning and Digital Communication, and I love to apply my engineering skills to solve real-world problems.
+- 🌱 I'm passionate about Mechine Learning, Image Processing, and Digital Communication, and I love to apply my engineering skills to solve real-world problems.
 - 💼 I'm always eager to learn and collaborate on exciting projects.
 - 📫 You can connect with me on [Linkedin](https://www.linkedin.com/in/yumingzhang1999?original_referer=https%3A%2F%2Fgithub.com%2F).